takasurazeem/Grocery/README.md

 ## Contribute

-I would love you for the contribution to Groc.
+I would love your contributions to Groc.

 ## Meta